 No, that is not how our program works.
 We help every individual and family who qualifies for our program purchase a home that is affordable for them.
 Our main goal is the empowerment of the family through homeownership, which creates financial stability, opportunity, and self-responsibility.
 We not only want you to have a home, but we also want you to be able to manage and maintain that home so that you may live there forever.

 HDA works in various ways to create high quality, affordable housing in the communities we serve.
 In addition to new home construction, HDA:

 Find out more about our work here.

-The funding we have available is intended to build new homes for HDA clients; however, occasionally, there are instances when a family changes their mind or decides to move out of state.
+The funding we have available is intended to build new homes for HDA clients; however, occasionally, there are instances when a family changes their mind or decides to move out of the area.
 If that happens, we do sometimes offer homes for sale.
-HDA would sell the home to a qualifying low-income family in our area.
-This means that the family would have to apply for our Homeownership Program the same as any family who is having a home built by us.
+HDA sells these homes to qualifying low-income families in our area.
+This means that the family would have to sign up for our Homeownership Program the same as any family who is having a home built by us.
 There is funding available through other programs that may be able to help you purchase an existing home.
-If you find a home you want to buy, we'll be happy to help you contact the appropriate people.
+If you find a home you want to buy, we’ll be happy to help you contact the appropriate people.

 Homes built by our Hope Building Program are sold on the open market, which means that anyone can apply to purchase the homes regardless of income.
 You can find out more about those houses here.